svmk-data-science/tess-ensemble-classification/README.md

   <img src="images/ensemble_SHAP_feature_importance.png" width="120%">
   </p>

-*Figure 4: (Left) Feature importance ranked by mean absolute SHAP values, highlighting the primary astrophysical drivers of model predictions.
-(Right) Cumulative SHAP importance indicates approximately 80% of the model's predictive influence is explained by the top 12 features.*
+*Figure 4: SHAP-based feature importance  (left) and cumulative importance (right) for the ensemble model.
+Features are ranked by mean absolute SHAP values, highlighting the most influential variables driving classification decisions.
+The cumulative curve shows that approximately 80% of the model's predictive influence is explained by the top 12 features.*

 ## Key Insights
 The final soft-voting ensemble achieved the highest Average Precision (0.931) among the evaluated configurations, outperforming individual classifiers, particularly LightGBM (AP=0.923) trained on both full and reduced feature sets.